 NOTE 2: No players will be added to a Legion-drafted A or B Fall League team roster after September 15th.
 No players will be allowed to be added to community teams once their roster has been submitted and approved.

-IMPORTANT: Effective Summer 2018, no teams formed outside of the American Legion draft process will be accepted into the A, B and C Summer Leagues.
+IMPORTANT: Effective 2018, no teams formed outside of the ALYB draft process will be accepted into the 12U (A League), 10U (B League) and 8U (C League) Summer Leagues.